 Business Intelligence (BI) systems

-XBRL was a laudable 1998 fresh start attempt to cope with some of the issues mentioned above, and with a lot of effort and commitment by many has been adopted around the world in consequence.
+XBRL which was a laudable 1998 fresh start attempt to cope with some of the issues mentioned above, and with a lot of effort and commitment by many has been adopted around the world in consequence.
 As a result of learning and all the other changes in progress, XBRL has also been evolving “on the job” which, while good, has imposed its own set of keeping up issues.
 Tuples came and went, the calculation linkbase is being replaced by the formula linkbase before many have even caught up with the calculation linkbase; the table linkbase has arrived recently, and so on.
 How many accountants even know what a linkbase is anyway?

 Big Data which is one of the current buzzwords, even if you are not the NSA.
 Much BigData work has been for marketing purposes, mining social website posts for example, but it also is being used in BI applications e.g. SAP’s HANA.
 Financial Reports when properly available in truly comparable semantic form will be a most useful applicable of BigData techniques.